herocrab/StrideFogOfWarPlus/README.md

 - Fog blending can be modified through a dedicated set of post processing effects
 - Game profiler is attached, control-shift-p to disable, WASD to move around

+### In theory you could do this without needing the enemy shaders and distance checking, if you could capture just the map with no units.
+Unfortunately I have spent many cycles trying to do this and the issue is I can't remove shadows from the units.
+It's not as easy as a simple render group to render texture pass.

  <img src="Screenshot1.png">

 Update runs at ~2.5ms on my system.